29 Jun - 12 Jul 2015

 All-time greats - women

 Martina Navratilova has been the most successful women's singles player, lifting the trophy nine times between 1978 and 1990.
-In recent years, Steffi Graf, seven, and Serena and Venus Williams have all enjoyed multiple triumphs.
+In recent years, Steffi Graf (seven) Serena Williams (six) and Venus Williams (five) have all enjoyed multiple triumphs.
 Navratilova and Billie Jean King are the tournament's most prolific champions across all events, with a combined 20 titles each between singles, doubles and mixed doubles.

 Brits at Wimbledon